drbv27/ExcerciseForClassmates1/README.md

   - remember the use of :hover pseudoclass for the buttons and anchor effects
   - the image are putting into a semantic tag (remember figure)
   - for align texts remeber the use of "text-align" CSS Property
-  - there are a list of original colors: cornflowerblue,white,lightblue,darkslateblue,lightgray,teal,lightslategray,dodgerblue,bisque. "but feel free to use your own palette"
+  - there are a list of original colors: cornflowerblue ,white ,lightblue ,darkslateblue ,lightgray ,teal ,lightslategray ,dodgerblue ,bisque . "but feel free to use your own palette"

 ## Contact